 That all sounds very exciting, but what even is a Docker container?
-A Docker container is a software unit that packages together the source code of an application along with its runtime environment.
-This may include frameworks, libraries, configuration settings and other specifications.
+A Docker container is a software unit that packages together with the source code of an application along with its runtime environment.
+This may include frameworks, libraries, configuration settings, and other specifications.

 Because containers are standardized, they run the same whether in use on a Linux or Windows system.
 This allows for uniformity, consistency, and, of course, peace of mind.
 Your app isn’t suddenly going to fall over because someone is running it on a different machine to you.